DenLakusta/Blog/README.md

 * `volumes` - This is equally import as it provides a link from the local `./src` dir to the `/etc/newman` dir in the container

 ---

+To run a newman with specific collection place `json` file exported from Postman to './src' directory.

 ### Collection Environment
 `-e` - flag can be used to set environments for running test